||Upper Hunter Valley

 This unique site – the highest altitude and most continental vineyard in the Hunter Valley – produces outstanding black-and-red fruit concentration, showing a heady mix of black cherry and dark raspberry, plus leafy hints of eucalyptus and mint.
 This Shiraz is noteworthy for its power and also for its structure – the climate ripens fruit slowly, achieving flavours that are deliciously liquorice-like and inky, yet slender and elegant: a powerhouse of black fruit with a foundation of fine, svelte tannin.
 Tawarri has outstanding pedigree, and will develop beautifully over the next 10 to 15 years.

-Released for Tasting and Delivery from 1st April 2017.
 This Individual Vineyard Shiraz is made from cool climate Upper Hunter Valley Shiraz.